 Recurring minor offenses will be reported to and handled by the Associate Dean of Students.
 Payment of Fines.
 Fines are added to the student's school account.
 Fines may, at the discretion of the Student Life Office, be used as full or partial restitution to an offended party.

-Major violations or recurring minor violations of the Campus Community Standards of Conduct lead to a mandatory meeting with the Associate Dean of Students and may include optional consequences and/or a student discipline hearing with the Student Life Discipline Committee.
+Major violations, or recurring minor violations, of the Campus Community Standards of Conduct lead to a mandatory meeting with the Associate Dean of Students and may include optional consequences and/or a student discipline hearing with the Student Life Discipline Committee.
+Major violations involving an illegal weapon, physical violence, or threat of physical violence may proceed directly to immediate suspension or expulsion by the Associate Dean of Students, depending on the nature and severity of the violation.